 Stage 3: For the last phase, sit comfortably for 5-6 minutes with the face turned upward and maintain a soft focus between your eyebrows.

 There are multiple guided meditation practices online for those who would like it.
 This can help beginners because it creates a structure and helps you achieve your goals.
 For those who are more advanced in the practice, a guided meditation can provide freshness and teach new techniques.
+Read about using guided meditation for healing.

 The minimum recommended time is 12 to 18 minutes.
 Do this twice a day, once in the morning and the evening for best results.